Splines/homepage/_posts/2025-09-08-server-side-validation-rails-turbo.md

 => false
 ```

 Note how the array returned by `e.errors[:title]` contains a localized string from my `en.yml` file.
-You can customize the messages, e.g. define the key `blank` for a generic message whenever a `presence` validation is not met.
+You can customize the messages, e.g. define a key named `blank` for a generic message whenever a `presence` validation is not met.
 Or specify messages down to single attributes of a model.
 See more details in the [i18n Rails Error Message Scopes guide](https://guides.rubyonrails.org/i18n.html#error-message-scopes).

 ```yml
 // +++FILENAME+++ config/locales/validation/en.yml